Tineco Pure One S12 plus review 2020 | Consumer Reviews

 LED screen display bar

-While Dyson packed in a small LED screen at the rear of the V11, the Tineco Pure One S12 Plus goes one step further with a large circular display that dominates the top.
-When the vacuum cleaner is turned on, the screen shows the battery life in percent (unfortunately, not in remaining minutes as the Dyson V11 does), and can highlight if there’s a blockage.
-There’s also a ring that runs around the outside: it’s red while the vacuum is sucking up dirt, turning blue as your house gets cleaner.
+The Tineco Pure One S12 Plus goes one step further with a big circular display that dominates the top, while Dyson only managed to fit a small LED screen at the back of the V11.
+When the vacuum cleaner is turned on, the screen can indicate whether there is a blockage and displays the battery life in percentage (sadly, not in remaining minutes as the Dyson V11 does).
+Additionally, there is a ring that around the outside.
+It turns blue as your house gets cleaner and is red when the vacuum is collecting dirt.

 The big LED lets you see exactly what setting you’re using and tells you how clean your home is